 Part of a short series of pieces on a trip I made to the holy South Indian pilgrimage town of Tiruvannamalai in the state of Tamil Nadu where I stayed at the Athithi Ashram which is run by devotees of the great twentieth century spiritual master Bhagavan Sri Ramana Maharshi.
 The resident teacher of Athithi Ashram is Swami Hamsananda, with whom it is possible to sit and meditate each morning as well as engage in conversation about the life of Bhagavan, meditation, and the spiritual paths of bhakti (devotion) and Jnana (self-enquiry) in the form of asking the question – Who Am I?

+Today it was possible for me to have another morning conversation with swamiji and just like the day before it was just the two of us, one on one.
 I began by asking him whether it was correct to think that whatever happened in one’s life – positive or negative – was the grace of the guru and that if supposedly bad things came along you just had to accept them.
 His reply was something along the lines that I didn’t have to worry about all that.
 The main gist was just to be fully and firmly convinced that the power which was in Bhagavan is also inside each of us.
 It is very important to strongly believe this is so.
 If we do then there is no need for sadhana, the individual quest for enlightenment, as that is the responsibility of the guru.
-If the conviction that you and Ramana – Arunachala are one and the same is firmly embedded deep within the heart, there is nothing else you need to do.
+If the conviction that you and Ramana / Arunachala are one and the same is firmly embedded deep within the heart, there is nothing else you need to do.
 He will take care of it.
 It is beyond our control – way beyond – and lies within the remit of a higher power.

-What we have to do is cultivate inner satsang, to commune with The Self which lies at the very core of our being.
+What we have to do is cultivate inner satsang, to commune with the Self which lies at the very core of our being.
 Pray to Bhagavan.
 Prayer is very important.
-Both on a spiritual and mundane level he will take care of our needs and as the relationship is very open he will take you exactly as you are, so you only need to be yourself with him.
-Pray to him for the solution to problems, leave it aside in terms of trying to fix the problem yourself, as you will only make things worse, so let go, it is not your job.
+Both on a spiritual and mundane level he will take care of our needs and as the relationship is very open he will take you exactly as you are, so that you only need to be yourself.
+Pray to him for the solution to problems, leave it aside in terms of trying to fix the problem yourself as you will only make things worse, so let go, it is not your job.
 You have gone as far as you can with it and if you persist in trying to find a solution it will only be the ego seeking to gratify its own needs.
 Leave it, pray to Bhagavan and let him sort it out.
+Firmly believe that Arunachala is within you.
+It is not necessary to visualize it, although that might be OK, but it is more a belief, a force, a feeling, a conviction which you must not under any circumstances let go of.
+There is absolutely no difference between us and Bhagavan, we are one and the same, we come from a single source and we are parts of the One Self which is everything.

-So that was the main thing I needed to write down, the morning conversation between me and Swami, which actually lasted the best part of two hours all told.
-It ended with me touching my head on his feet, as in terms of bhakti practice towards or in relation to Bhagavan, Swami gave me information I just would not have found in books or at least not had it presented in the same way.
-It was useful, very useful indeed, maybe a bit too much to take in, as immediately after taking my leave of him I went up to the meditation hall to do some sitting but I found my head was so full of the stuff he had just been telling me that my concentration was pretty much shot to pieces.
+So that was the main thing I needed to write down, the morning conversation between me and swamiji, which actually lasted the best part of two hours all told.
+It ended with me touching my head on his feet, as in terms of bhakti practice towards or in relation to Bhagavan, swamiji gave me information I just would not have found in books or at least not had it presented in the same way.
+It was useful, very useful indeed, maybe a bit too much to take in, because immediately after taking my leave of him I went up to the meditation hall to do some sitting but I found my head was so full of the stuff he had just been telling me that my concentration was pretty much shot to pieces.

 Think the routine of today fell into the usual pattern.

 5.30 woke and got up for meditation and where meditation on the early shift this morning was a bit of a struggle as I didn’t really have a brilliant night’s sleep, having woken up at one point from a shocking dream, body sweaty in the heat.
 I dreamt I had some kind of container – small and round with a button on it – which was attached to the side of my face.
 Initially I didn’t know what to make of this thing but I squeezed it and a jet of pus came out and shot across the room.
-I continued to squeeze it and more pus came out until I had pretty much squeezed this container thing dry but which was still firmly stuck to the side of my face.
+I continued to squeeze it and more pus came out until I had pretty much squeezed this container dry but which was still firmly stuck to the side of my face.
 What the hell was I supposed to make of all that?
 Purification from meditation?
-Maybe, or maybe it was simply the fact I downloaded Monsters Exist by Orbital from Spotify the day before and played it the whole way through in the late, late evening.
+Possibly, or maybe it was simply the fact I downloaded Monsters Exist by Orbital from Spotify the day before and played it the whole way through in the late, late evening.

 Ramaneshra guru Ramaneshra guru (pause)